vansh180198/notesmakingapp-frontend/README.md

 - Node.js (version 14 or above)
 - npm or yarn package manager

+###Testing and Error Handling

+Key Strategies

+Route Protection:

+Users cannot access any routes except Sign In and Sign Up if they do not have a valid token.

+Unauthorized users are automatically redirected to the Sign In page.

+Session Expiry Handling:

+When a session expires, an Axios interceptor detects the issue and logs the user out.

+The user is required to log in again to regain access.

+Restricted Access for Authenticated Users:

+Logged-in users cannot access Sign In or Sign Up routes unless they log out first.

+This ensures seamless navigation and prevents unnecessary route conflicts.

 ### Setup Instructions

 #### Generating GitHub Key for Netlify